AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 addOnUISdk.ready.then(async () => {
   console.log("addOnUISdk is ready for use.");

-  // Get the Authoring Sandbox.
+  // Get the Document Sandbox.
   const { runtime } = addOnUISdk.instance;
   const scriptApi = await runtime.apiProxy("script");